Julian-Moncarz/MacOS-Intention-Tool/README.md

-# Focus Session Analysis Tool
+# Intention Tool

-A tool for analyzing focus sessions, generating insights, and displaying them in a user-friendly HTML report.
+A productivity tool that helps you track, manage, and analyze your focus sessions.
+This tool allows you to set intentions for work sessions, record your activities, and gain valuable insights about your productivity patterns through data visualization and AI-powered analysis.

 ## Features

+- **Focus Session Management**: Start and track dedicated work sessions with clear intentions
+- **Activity Logging**: Record what you're working on and for how long
-- Analyzes focus session data from logs
+- **Data Analysis**: Analyze your focus session data from logs
-- Generates visualizations and charts
+- **Visualization**: Generate charts and graphs to visualize your productivity patterns
-- Creates AI-powered insights using Google's Gemini API
+- **AI Insights**: Get AI-powered insights about your work habits using Google's Gemini API
-- Displays results in a clean, responsive HTML report
+- **Reporting**: View results in a clean, responsive HTML report
-- Automatically opens the report in your default web browser
+- **Seamless Experience**: Automatically opens the report in your default web browser

 ## Requirements